 Ingredients

-- 3/4 cup self rising flour (or all purpose flour + 1 1/4 tsp baking powder)
+- 3/4 cup self rising flour, or substitute all purpose flour + 1 1/4 tsp baking powder

-- 1/4 cup yellow cornmeal (you can also use white cornmeal)
+- 1/4 cup yellow cornmeal, or white cornmeal

 - 1 Tbsp granulated sugar